 Matt Clement is Senior Lecturer in Criminology.
-He descibes himself as a Marxist sociologist, influenced by Elias, Bourdieu and Wacquant.
+He descibes himself as a Marxist sociologist, influenced by Elias, Matza and the critical criminologists.
 Previously Matt worked as a careers counsellor, community worker, teacher and mentor with young people involved in the criminal justice system, alongside lecturing at various universities in Criminology and Sociology.
-He joined the Applied Social Sciences team in 2013.
+He joined the Faculty of Humanities and Social Sciences at Winchester in summer 2013.

 - Clement, M. (2014) ‘Mobs versus Markets’, in D. Pritchard and F. Parkes (eds) Riot, unrest and protest on the global stage.
 Basingstoke: Palgrave Macmillan.